ArctosDB/documentation-wiki/_how_to/How-to-Encumber-Locality.markdown

 ### Access - Private Example

 The New Mexico Museum of Natural History and Science (NMMNH) Paleontology collection includes fossils collected from federally protected sites as well as private property.
 As such, the museum is required to withhold information about these collection sites unless requested and approved for specific research.
 The museum is also a state-funded institution with the mission to "preserve and interpret the distinctive natural and scientific heritage of New Mexico through extraordinary collections, research, exhibits and programs designed to ignite a passion for lifelong learning."
-In placing the collection data into Arctos, the museum is fostering this mission, but may also be violating agreements with federal and private lands to keep locality information encumbered even if no coordinates are provided as specific locality could provide enough information to allow the sites to be discovered by fossil poachers or other unauthorized collectors.
-For this reason, each NMMNH Paleo record contains two catalog record events: a research event which includes all known locality information and is hidden from public view and a public event, which includes higher geography only.
+In placing the collection data into Arctos, the museum is fostering this mission, but may also be violating agreements with federal and private lands to keep locality information encumbered because even if no coordinates are provided, specific locality could provide enough information to allow the sites to be discovered by fossil poachers or other unauthorized collectors.
+For this reason, each NMMNH Paleo record contains two catalog record events: 1) one which includes all known locality information and is hidden from public view and 2) one which includes higher geography only.
 Only those with administrative access to the collection in Arctos can view, edit, or download the research event information.

 #### NMMNH:Paleo:1